 1 Feb.
 2 June.
 2 Oct.

-The fourth degree of humility is, that if in this very obedience hard and contrary things, nay even injuries, are done to him, he should embrace them patiently with a quiet conscience, and not grow weary or give in, as the Scripture saith: “He that shall persevere to the end shall be saved.”
-And again: “Let thy heart be comforted, and wait for the Lord.”
-And shewing how the faithful man ought to bear all things, however contrary, for the Lord, it saith in the person of the afflicted: “For Thee we suffer death all the day long; we are esteemed as sheep for the slaughter.”
-And secure in their hope of the divine reward, they go on with joy, saying: “But in all these things we overcome, through Him Who hath loved us.”
-And so in another place Scripture saith: “Thou hast proved us, O God; Thou hast tried us as silver is tried by fire; Thou hast led us into the snare, and hast laid tribulation on our backs.”
-And in order to shew that we ought to be under a superior, it goes on to say: “Thou hast placed men over our heads.”
-Moreover, fulfilling the precept of the Lord by patience in adversities and injuries, they who are struck on one cheek offer the other: to him who taketh away their coat they leave also their cloak; and being forced to walk one mile, they go two.
-With Paul the Apostle, they bear with false brethren, and bless those that curse them.
+The fourth degree of humility is, that if in this very obedience hard and contrary things, nay even injuries, are done to him, he should embrace them patiently with a quiet conscience, and not grow weary or give in, as the Scripture saith: “He that shall persevere to the end shall be saved” (Mt 24:13).
+And again: “Let thy heart be comforted, and wait for the Lord” (Ps 26:14) And shewing how the faithful man ought to bear all things, however contrary, for the Lord, it saith in the person of the afflicted: “For Thee we suffer death all the day long; we are esteemed as sheep for the slaughter” (Ps 43:22; Rom 8:36).
+And secure in their hope of the divine reward, they go on with joy, saying: “But in all these things we overcome, through Him Who hath loved us” (Rom 8:37).
+And so in another place Scripture saith: “Thou hast proved us, O God; Thou hast tried us as silver is tried by fire; Thou hast led us into the snare, and hast laid tribulation on our backs” (Ps 65:10–11).
+And in order to shew that we ought to be under a superior, it goes on to say: “Thou hast placed men over our heads” (Ps 65:12).
+Moreover, fulfilling the precept of the Lord by patience in adversities and injuries, they who are struck on one cheek offer the other: to him who taketh away their coat they leave also their cloak; and being forced to walk one mile, they go two (cf. Mt 5:39–41).
+With Paul the Apostle, they bear with false brethren, and bless those that curse them (cf. 2 Cor 11:26; 1 Cor 4:12).

 Saint Benedict speaks to us today, in the Fourth Degree of Humility, of the “hard and contrary things, nay even injuries” that a monk may encounter in the struggle to obey.
 Saint Benedict will return to this question in Chapter LXVIII, “If a Brother Be Commanded to Do Impossibilities”.
 That obedience becomes, at least at certain hours, a bitter struggle, is no surprise to anyone who has tried to live as a monk.
 The first and, I think, the last struggles of a monk will pertain to obedience.
 Obedience is costly.
 I have known monks who are learned in all the sacred sciences, punctilious in keeping every rubric, full of zeal for the strictest observance of the Rule and, all the same, lacking in the spirit of humble obedience.

-There are also men who, like the young Dublin priest, Father Joseph Aloysius Marmion, enter the monastery precisely because they have understood that obedience is the one thing lacking in their otherwise good lives, and because they crave obedience above all else.
+The young Dublin priest, Father Joseph Aloysius Marmion, entered the monastery precisely because he understood that obedience was the one thing lacking in his otherwise good life, and because he craved obedience above all else.
 Years after making profession of obedience as a monk, and struggling to live what he had professed, Abbot Marmion would write:

 Full submission to the Superior and to the Rule is for the monk the way that leads most surely to God, because a like humble and constant submission in all things, such as our Holy Father requires, closes every outlet to bad habits and opposes them till in the end they are destroyed.
 Perfect obedience is the most authentic means for the monk of purifying himself to the innermost depths of his being.
 A monk who obeys perfectly, in the spirit indicated by the Rule, will quickly arrive at complete freedom from every trammel which holds him back from God.
 At the same time, he advances in virtue which, becoming stronger, renders him more pliant under the Holy Spirit’s action.